Singapore Airlines Flight 006: Accident

 At 23:00 Taipei local time (14:00 UTC) on 31 October 2000, the aircraft left Bay B5 of Chiang Kai-shek International Airport during heavy rain caused by Typhoon Xangsane.
 At 23:05:57, ground control cleared the aircraft to taxi to runway 05L via taxiways SS, WC, and NP.
 At 23:15:22, the aircraft was cleared for takeoff on runway 05L.

 After a six-second hold, at 23:16:36, the crew attempted takeoff on runway 05R — which had been closed for repairs — instead of the assigned runway 05L (which ran parallel to 05R).
-The captain correctly acknowledged that he needed to take off at 05L, but he turned the aircraft 215 m too soon and lined up with 05R.
+The captain correctly acknowledged that he needed to take off on 05L, but he turned the aircraft 215 m too soon and lined up on 05R.
 The airport was not at the time equipped with ASDE, which is a ground radar that enables air traffic controllers to detect potential runway conflicts by providing very detailed coverage of movement on both runways and taxiways.

 Diagram of Chiang Kai-shek International Airport and the taxi path of SQ006: The dotted green line indicates the intended route to Runway 05L.
 The yellow arrow indicates the path to Runway 05R.
 The red path is the way the pilots went.

 Because visibility was poor in the heavy rain, the pilots did not see the construction equipment, including two excavators, two vibrating rollers, one small bulldozer, and one air compressor, parked on runway 05R.
 In addition, the runway contained concrete Jersey barriers and pits.
 About 41 seconds after applying full throttle, the aircraft collided with the machinery and broke into three major pieces.
-The fuselage was torn in two, and the engines and landing gear were then separated.
+The fuselage was torn in two, and the engines and landing gear then separated.
 A crane tore the left wing from the aircraft, forcing the aircraft back onto the ground.
 The nose struck a scoop loader, causing a large fire, which destroyed the forward section of the fuselage and the wings.
 77 of 159 passengers and four of 20 crew members died at the site of the accident.
 Many of the dead were seated in the middle section of the aircraft.
 The fuel stored in the wings exploded and incinerated that section.
 At 23:17:36, the emergency bell sounded and 41 firefighting vehicles, 58 ambulances, 9 lighting units, and 436 personnel were dispatched to assist survivors and extinguish the fire.
 Chemical extinguishing agents were deployed on the aircraft approximately three minutes after the impact.
 At 23:35, the fire was brought under control.
 At 23:40, nonairport ambulances and emergency vehicles from other agencies congregated at the north gate.
 At 00:00 Taipei time on 1 November, the fire was mostly extinguished and the front part of the aircraft was destroyed.
 Authorities established a temporary command centre.